csound-plugins/csound-plugins/docs/index.md

 * [loadnpy](opcodes/loadnpy.md): Load an array (of any number of dimensions) saved as a .npy file
 * [memview](opcodes/memview.md): Create a view into a table or another array
 * [mtro](opcodes/mtro.md): an accurate version of metro
+* [nametoinstrnum](opcodes/nametoinstrnum.md): Returns the number of a named instrument
 * [panstereo](opcodes/panstereo.md): Stereo signal balancer
 * [perlin3](opcodes/perlin3.md): gradient noise sound generator
 * [pread](opcodes/pread.md): Read pfield values from any active instrument instance